-California has steadily increased its use of vote-bymail (VBM) ballots over the past decade.
-Aided by the expansion of the state's permanent vote-by-mail option and outreach by many county registars, more Californians are choosing to cast VBM ballots.
-According to the California Secretary of State's Office, just over fifty percent (6.7 million ballots) of the state's total ballots cast were vote-by-mail (VBM ballots cast by mail or dropped off at an official location), up from 27% in 2002.
-Within this high rate of VBM use is a great degree of variation in the use of this method by age, race/ethnicity and political party affiliation.
+California has steadily increased its use of Vote-by-Mail (VBM) ballots over the past decade.
+Aided by the expansion of the state's permanent VBM option and outreach by many county registars, more Californians are choosing to cast VBM ballots.
+According to the California Secretary of State's office, just over 50% (6.7 million ballots) of the state's total ballots cast were VBM (ballots cast by mail or dropped off at an official location), up from 27% in 2002.
+Still, there is a great degree of variation in the use of this method by age, race/ ethnicity and political party affiliation.
 Understanding disparities in VBM use is critical to assessing its impact on California's electorate to date, and in the future.
-Through the California Civic Engagement Project's analysis of Statewide Database Data, this brief identifies disparities in: (1) VBM use rates by sub-group and (2) the overall make-up of the state's VBM and poll voter populations.1
+Through the California Civic Engagement Project's analysis of Statewide Database Data, this brief identifies disparities in: (1) VBM use rates by subgroup; and (2) the overall makeup of the state's VBM and poll voter populations.1

-1. VBM Use Rates by Sub-Group Youth and Older Voters: Disparities in VBM Use
+1. VBM Use Rates by Subgroup Youth and Older Voters: Disparities in VBM Use

-Only voters age 55 and older use VBM at a rate greater than 50%.
+Only voters age 54 and older use VBM at a rate greater than 50%.
 For voters age 64 and older, 64% (2 million) cast VBM ballots in 2012.
-It is the higher proportional use rate of these voters (along with their higher turnout rates) that is driving California's total 50% VBM use.2
+This high use rate by older voters is what is driving California's total 50% VBM use.2

 In contrast, youth voters (defined here as age 18-23) had the lowest use rate for VBM ballots of all age groups in 2012 - 39% (340,000 VBM ballots).
-The number of youth actually casting VBM ballots has increased 61% since 2004 (comparing presidential elections) resulting in a 13 percentage point increase in the proportion of youth using VBM since 2004.
-However, this increase in the percent use of VBM was the lowest of all age cohorts in California.
-Over the past decade, every other age cohort experienced an increase in their use rate of 20 percentage points or higher - meaning that youth are increasing their proportional use of VBM more slowly than the rest of the state's voters.
-Note: The Statewide Database's 2002-2012 voter data files posted on their website are currently mislabeled by age.
+The number of youth actually casting VBM ballots has increased 61% since 2004 (comparing presidential elections) resulting in a 13% increase in the proportion of youth using VBM since 2004.
+However, this increase in the percent use of VBM was the lowest for all age cohorts in California.
+Over the past decade, every other age cohort experienced an increase in its use rate of 20 percentage points or higher - meaning that youth are increasing their proportional use of VBM more slowly than are the rest of the state's voters.
+Note: The 2002-2012 voter data files posted on the Statewide Databases are currently mislabeled by age.
 SWDB's voter file data is actually calculated for the following age groups: ages 18-23, 24-33, 34-43, 44-53, 54-63 and 64+.